spacocha/Distribution-based-clustering/README.md

 - test_data.mapping is the mapping file for QIIME or test_data.mothur.mapping for mothur

-- oligos.tab is required for filtering out primer/adapters from sequencing construct if not using mothur to de-multiples
+- ./accessory_files/oligos.tab is required for filtering out primer/adapters from sequencing construct if not using mothur to de-multiples

-- new_silva_short_unique_1_151.fa is a reference alignment trimmed to the size of the construct.
+- ./accessory_files/new_silva_short_unique_1_149.fa is a reference alignment trimmed to the size of the construct.

-PRE_PROCESSING SEQUENCE DATA FROM RAW FASTQ:

-Raw sequencing data can be generated in various ways.
-This will outline a simple method using mothur to process raw fastq data from Illumina for used with distribution-based clustering.

-OUR PIPELINE

-You can use our pipeline to process fastq data.

-1.)
-Create a trimmed, quality filtered file, formatted in the QIIME split_libraries_fastq.py format.
-The library name is the first entry in the header field, followed by "__ and a unique id (e.g. lib1_1 ) followed by a space with the header name from the fastq file (e.g. ">lib1_1 MISEQ578:1:1101:15644:2126#AATGTCAA/1 orig_bc=TTGACATT new_bc=TTGACATT bc_diffs=0").
-Library names can not have any spaces, and as a general rule, it is safe to only include "." as the only non-alpha numeric characters.
-We generate these files with the following commands from a fastq file in the format ./test_data/raw_data.fastq

-    RunQiime_rawdata.csh ./all_variables

-2.)
-Progressively cluster sequences with UCLUST into 90% identity clusters.
-The results of this will be a list of sequences within 90% identity clusters, and the full fasta and sequence by library matrix used for downstream analysis.

-    ProgressiveClustering5.csh ./all_varables

-3.)
-Create the files to run in parallel

-    create_parallel_files.pl unique.PC.final.list unique.fa unique.f0.mat unique process.f0

-4.)
-Run all of the processes in parallel.
-This is an example of how it would be run on SGE

-    qsub -cwd -t 1-100 eOTU_parallel.csh ./all_variables

-5.)
-Evaluate the process

-    perl evaluate_parallel_results.pl ./all_variables eval_output

-6.)
-If all processes finished, clean them up

-    clean_up_parallel_ultra.csh ./all_variables

 MOTHUR-COMPLETE (not parallel)
-You can use method to process the files, but this will likely have to be one round.
-Do not attempt with more than 10 million reads (likely needs fewer) mothur commands as follows:
+You can use method to process the files.
+Do not attempt this specific set of information with more than 1 million reads or so First make the output directory mothur_dir and move ./test_data/raw_data.fastq there.

+mothur commands as follows from within the mothur_dir:

     mothur > fastq.info(fastq=raw_data.fastq)

      - This will generate raw_data.fasta and raw_data.qual

-    mothur > trim.seqs(fasta=raw_data.fasta, oligos=oligos.tab, qfile=raw_data.qual, qthreshold=48, minlength=76, maxhomop=10)
+    mothur > trim.seqs(fasta=raw_data.fasta, oligos=../accessory_files/oligos.tab, qfile=raw_data.qual, qthreshold=48, minlength=76, maxhomop=10)

      - This will generate raw_data.trim.fasta, with low quality sequences filtered out.
 All sequences will be the same length